Optimizing a C++ program

 Given that the program was several hundred lines of code – even after simplifying it with STL – it was not obvious where to optimize.
 Since I took pride in only spending a few hours on the optimization, I wanted to put my effort where it would matter the most (in real-world projects, often several magnitudes larger, having to pay the developers per hour gives a similar motivation).

-Luckily, there is a tool for this: just compile the program
+Luckily, there is a tool for this: just compile the program with the

 -pg flag, run the program, and then run

 gprof, and you get a listing

-methods run faster, or how to call them less often.
+those methods run faster, or how to call them less often.